RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

     Port = 5432
     Database = BANK_ONEDB
     ```
-- Python 3.*n* and the `requests psycopg2-binary` packages.
-You can install the packages after installing Python with the following command:
+- Python 3.*n* and the `requests` package.
+You can install the package after installing Python with the following command:
   ```
-  python -m pip install requests psycopg2-binary
+  python -m pip install requests
   ```

 ## Demonstration overview